 Coursework: Students will learn some of the basic ways that metal is fastened, cut to size, and how manufacturers use metal to create useful objects.
-Students will learn the proper techniques for cutting with gas torches and chop saws.
-Welding is the main emphasis in this course.
-Students will learn through theory and practice the following weld joints on both a SMAW welder and a GMAW welder: flat weld, lap weld, butt weld, "T" weld, cylindrical to flat surface weld, and cylindrical (pipe) weld.
-This course may be articulated for credit through Mid-State Technical College.
-Students must be a sophomore in standing in order to receive credit for the course.
+Students will learn the proper techniques for cutting with gas torches, friction saws, and iron workers.
+Welding will be the main emphasis in this course, where students will learn through theory and practice the following weld joints on both a SMAW welder and a GMAW welder: flat weld, lap weld, butt weld, "T" weld, cylindrical to flat surface weld, and cylindrical (pipe) weld.
+In order to complete this course, students must participate in both online materials and welding in the shop.

-Metal Manufacturing 2: Machining - One Trimester - .5 credit Grades 10-12 Prerequisites: A "75%" or higher in Metals 1 OR the permission of the instructor
+Metal Manufacturing 2: Machining - One Trimester - .5 Credit (Prerequisites: A "75%" or higher in Metals 1 OR the permission of the instructor)

-Class Note: Basic Algebra skill recommended
+Class Note: Basic Algebra skills recommended

 Coursework: Students will begin to learn about the machining aspect of manufacturing in this class.
 Students will learn how to properly read blueprints and machine stock to specified dimensions to create useful objects.
-Students will learn how to use a manual 3 axis mill and a manual lathe in this course to machine non-ferrous stock.
-Students may also be using welders in this course to aid in the assembly of a project.
-A few of the projects for this class may include an entrapped cube, a screwdriver, and a furniture dolly.
+Students will learn how to use a manual 3 axis mill to machine an entrapped cube and a manual lathe to machine non-ferrous stock into a screwdriver.
+Basic heat-treatment processes will be covered in this course when completing the screwdriver project.
+Finally, students will learn how to machine different parts of a furniture dolly to specific sizes and will manufacture a finished furniture dolly.